cubyn/trust-env/README.md

 ## TODO

-TODO

-- Verify the `process.env` is used once and cached
-- Throw and Error best practices in TS
+- `get` and `getPrefix` in README
+- Test internal functions
+- Lint errors are not shown
 - Test type cast (JSON, date, etc)
-- Test "required"
-- Give a type make it required?
-No (e.g: type null or undefined)
 - preset as function
-- Required is not compatible with several types (e.g: null or undefined)
 - Issue: when validator is used instead of type, no cast done

-value:

-- process.env
-- else preset if exists
-- then cast composed type or scalar
-- then transform if exists

 when the `type` is validated?
 NEVER